See the famous Golden Circle attractions and a winter adventure in the remote highland mountains - Snowmobiling, hiking and snowshoeing

 - Gullfoss Waterfall

 - Super Jeep trip to Mount Kerlingarfjöll

 - Adventure tour to the remote Highlands (Kerlingarfjöll)

 - The Northern Lights (in the right conditions)

-Day 2 - Mount Kerlingarfjöll Adventures - Ice cave, snowmobile & hiking
+Day 2 - Mount Kerlingarfjöll Adventures - Snowmobile & hiking

 The Kerlingarfjöll mountains were created by repeated volcanic eruptions, they are very colorful and are characterized by their un-eroded shapes.
 The hotel by Kerlingarfjöll is situated within the Ásgarður Valley.
 At the northern edge of this cluster of mountains, a hydro-power plant is part of the sustainable infrastructure in this area.
 This has been constructed with great respect for the stunning mountain scenery, it is a really great example of what can be achieved without spoiling nature.